stelligent/dromedary-serverless/README.md

 #Deploy
 Be sure to run `npm install` first to install all dependent modules.

-To provision the AWS resources and deploy the app, just run `gulp launch`
+To provision the AWS resources and deploy the app, just run `gulp app:launch`

-You can run `gulp cfn:wait` to wait for the stack to come up, and then `gulp cfn:status` to get the outputs, including the application URL.
+You can run `gulp app:wait` to wait for the stack to come up, and then `gulp cfn:status` to get the outputs, including the application URL.

-To tear everything down, run `gulp teardown`
+To tear everything down, run `gulp app:teardown`

 By default, the stack name will be **dromedary-serverless**.
 You can change this by passing `--stackName=my-stack-name` to any of the above gulp commands.